Achievable logoAchievable logo

 Federal requirements for handling and disposal of pharmaceutical substances and waste

 The Resource Conservation and Recovery Act (RCRA), enacted in 1976, is the principal Federal law in the U.S. governing the disposal of solid waste and hazardous waste.
 This includes generating, transporting, treating, storing, and disposing of hazardous waste.
 RCRA also set forth a framework for the management of non-hazardous solid wastes.
-Hazardous waste is any substance determined as such by EPA, CDC, or FDA or has properties such as corrosiveness, flammability, releases toxic gasses, is a carcinogen, causes reproductive harm, or is poisonous, e.g., acids, alcohol, anti-neoplastic drugs, warfarin, benzene, etc.
+Hazardous waste is any substance determined as such by EPA, CDC, or FDA, or has properties such as corrosiveness, flammability, releases toxic gases, is a carcinogen, causes reproductive harm, or is poisonous, e.g., acids, alcohol, anti-neoplastic drugs, warfarin, benzene, etc.

 Hazardous pharmaceutical waste should never be flushed down the toilet or poured into drains due to the risk of environmental contamination.
 Waste is gathered in color-coded bins for disposal.
 Proper PPE should be used while disposing of any pharmaceutical waste.